 - Both the service member and spouse have the same resident state.

-When the nonmilitary spouse meets the above qualifications, their wages from services performed in that new state will only be taxed in their resident state, not by the state they are currently living in.
+When the nonmilitary spouse meets the above qualifications, their wages from services performed in that new state will only be taxed in their resident state, not in the state where they are currently living.

-IMPORTANT: when living in a non-resident state, the spouse needs to check the state laws to determine if they need to declare their non-residency for withholding purposes.
-This may be required by their employer on an annual basis.
+IMPORTANT: When living in a non-resident state, the spouse must check the state laws to see if they are required to declare their non-residency for withholding purposes.
+Their employer may require this on an annual basis.

 What can make me disqualified?